 Non-Destructive Diagnostics & Testing

-As part of our service, Gemite also provides consulting services for the co-ordination and analysis of laboratory testing such as compressive strength, petrography examination, and alkali aggregate reactivity (AAR).
-Some of the methods used by Gemite are:
+As part of the service, Gemite also provides co-ordination and analysis of laboratory testing such as compressive strength, petrography examination, and alkali aggregate reactivity (AAR).

 Water Permeability Tests